 Orange County Breathalyzer Machine

-By far, the most popular Orange County Breathalyzer Machine is the Alco-Sensor IV, by Intoxometers, Inc. In years of handling cases in OC as one of the best DUI attorneys in Orange County, we have seen almost all police officers in a DUI use this device.
+By far, the most popular Orange County Breathalyzer Machine is the Alco-Sensor IV, by Intoxometers, Inc. In years of handling cases in OC as one of the best DUI attorneys in Orange County, we have seen almost all police officers in an Orange County DUI arrest use this device.
 All law enforcement agencies in Orange County have their breath devices maintained and calibrated by one agency – the Orange County Crime Lab.

 Evidential grade breath test results are stored in the onboard memory for printing or a later transfer to a computer-based centralized database program.